KonodDanylo/Port_Scanner/README.md

  - Scan a target host for open ports
  - Multithreaded scanning for faster results
  - Support for famous ports used by network services
- - Colorful messages indicate the status of OPEN ports
  - Option to save results to a file

 **Getting Started**